dimosr/Centro/README.md

 ```
 mvn eclipse:eclipse
 ```

 - Import the project in Eclipse (click file -> import -> existing project into workspace)
-- Configure a Tomcat 6 server (Tomcat 7 is incompatible with Java 1.7) (right click in the server tab -> new -> server) (If you don't have tomcat installed, after server -> new, click on add on the right of server runtime environment, then click "Download and install")
+- Configure a Tomcat 6 server (Tomcat 7 is incompatible with Java 1.7) (right click in the server tab -> new -> server) (If you don't have tomcat installed, after server -> new, click on add on the right of "server runtime environment", then click "Download and install")
-- Click run on server and choose the server you've just configured
+- Click on "run" then choose "run on server" and pick the server you've just configured
 - You're done =D

 ------------